KQM-git/TCL/docs/evidence/characters/anemo/jean.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_850586648760549377_856383288956813342_transcript-jean-fall-dmg-60-pct-better-stagger.html)

 **Finding:**
-The velocity from fall dmg can be influenced by interrupt resist or poise, and can increase fall dmg to 160%.
+The velocity from fall DMG can be influenced by interrupt resist or poise, and can increase fall DMG to 160%.

 **Evidence:**
 Original clip is from xf3, then made to edit to make it side by side.
 In the video below it shows an abyss mage with 0 poise (stunned/staggered) vs an abyss mage with 2.25 poise. mage at 0 poise was launched at higher velocity than the mage who is dancing.
 This is easily reproducible.
 [Video](https://www.youtube.com/watch?v=eVPetqEeJU4)

 **Significance:**
-Before launching an opponent with Jean E, reduce its poise to 0 and stagger them first, then watch your fall dmg hit higher numbers.
+Before launching an opponent with Jean E, reduce its poise to 0 and stagger them first, then watch your fall DMG hit higher numbers.

 ## Burst Mechanics